Performance Checker

 ⚡ Response Size

-The total size of the HTTP response body in kilobytes.
-Oversized responses indicate missing compression (gzip/Brotli).
+The total size of the HTTP response body in bytes.
+Oversized responses usually indicate missing compression - pair this with our Compression Checker to confirm Gzip/Brotli is on.

 Performance Optimisation Guide